canada-ca/Open_First_Whitepaper/3_Open_Source_Software.md

 ##### Reliance on Hardening, Not Obfuscation

-OSS relies on security over obscurity.
+OSS relies on good security practices instead of obscurity.
 A common misconception is that hiding code helps to prevent successful attacks.
+As NIST standard body recommends: "System security should not depend on the secrecy of the implementation or its components."
 Open Source development practices rely on hardening (or improving the security of) code by making it available for peers to test and try to break, and then fixing the problems found.

 OSS is not always more secure, however in both theory and practice the OSS security model has proven that it can more quickly respond to and correct security issues.